Easy and Delicious Recipes

 Maple syrup, a sweet sap derived from maple trees, is often associated with breakfast pancakes and waffles.
 However, its culinary applications are vast.
 In this recipe, maple syrup serves as a glaze, providing a sweet and savory balance to the turkey.
 The sugars in the syrup caramelize during roasting, ensuring crispy skin and a deep, golden hue.

-• Fresh sage leaves: 1 TBSP, finely chopped
+• 1 tablespoon fresh sage leaves, finely chopped

 Instructions